PersonalDataPipeline/pdpl-cli/docs/getting-started.md

 - The **Ready?** column indicates whether the correct credentials are present.
 This should say "no" for all rows.
 - The **Conf?** column indicates whether the API has been added to the configuration file.
 This should also say "no" for all rows.

-Choose one of the available APIs, [find it in this list](https://github.com/PersonalDataPipeline/pdpl-get/tree/main/src/apis), and click on the name to see the configuration instructions.
-This will typically involve saving credentials to environment variables, which can be done one of a few ways:

-- This service will look for and read the file `~/.pdpl/.env` on the machine that's running the command.
-- You can prepend commands with `PATH_TO_ENV="/path/to/.env"` and the service will look in that path instead.
-- You can define them system-wide [using these instructions](https://www.twilio.com/en-us/blog/how-to-set-environment-variables-html)

-Once you have these variables defined, run the `api:list` command and you should see the **Conf?** column for the API you're configuring show "yes."
-You are now ready to get data!

-Before we wire up the automation, we want to make sure that our API is configured properly and is pulling down data.
-We'll do that by enabling the API in the config file and running the command once.
 In the configuration file we created above, add an `apis` property set to an object.
 Add a property set to the name of the API you want to use (`github` is used as an example below but could be any of the provided APIs) set to `true`:

 ```js
 // get.config.mjs